The Would-Be President

 “The Would-Be President” is a humorous play that parodies Donald Trump.
 It is based on a famous comedy by Moliere, from the 1600s, in which a buffoon tries to make himself an aristocrat by marrying off his unwilling daughter to Turkish royalty.
 In this adaptation we see a “would-be president” who tries to make himself into "the most famous world leader in history, forever” by doing something equally selfish.

 The play is a farce which presents dignified people of color in direct opposition to a Trump-style clown and his entitled family.
-The interactions between these two groups allow for trenchant commentary on the influence of personal responsibility on leadership.
+The interactions between these two groups allow for cutting commentary on the influence of personal responsibility on leadership.
 The humorous hook of the play is this: From whom would the most powerful man on Earth expect to get more power?
 And what would that power look like?
 There is a hint on the back cover where a small flying saucer appears in the top left corner.

 To read the first 15 pages and watch an unboxing video click here.
 (Please note these scans are a little grainy.
 The text in the actual zine, however, was professionally printed and is razor sharp.)